ahijevyc/NCAR_mkdocs_material_themes/README.md

 ## Usage
 **⚠️ WARNING: you probably do not want to clone this repo directly**

 This repository is intended to be included as a `git submodule` in derived projects.

 The easiest way to get started using this theme to use our template repository, [ncar-mkdocs-template](https://ncar-mkdocs-template.readthedocs.io/en/latest/) which includes this theme as a submodule.

-[This guide](https://ncar-mkdocs-template.readthedocs.io/en/latest/getting-started/) provides a step-by-step guide to creating a new project using the template repository above.
+[This page](https://ncar-mkdocs-template.readthedocs.io/en/latest/getting-started/) provides a step-by-step guide to creating a new project using this template repository.

 ## License